f-me/dmcc/README.md

       "tag": "TelephonyEvent"
     }

-Client applications may use events to update their interface or process the whole state every time an event arrives.
+Client applications may use events to update their UI incrementally or re-process the whole state every time an event arrives.

 ## macOS